DrakunInc/rails-boilerplates/README.md

 $ rails s
 ```

-To make the demo of Facebook setup on Heroku, start with:
+To make demos of production setup on Heroku, start with:

 ```bash
 $ git add .